 So, grab your cape, douse yourself in the blood of the innocent, and get out to celebrate each of the special occasions listed below.

 Vincent Price’s Death Day

 While not a recognized national holiday, fans of Vincent Price can recognize the iconic horror actor on this, the anniversary of his death.
-2017 marks the 24th anniversary of his death.
-We recommend watching one of his films, perhaps House on Haunted Hill or one of his film adaptations of Edgar Allan Poe stories, or watch this reading of The Raven.
+2018 marks the 25th anniversary of his death.
+We recommend watching one of his films, perhaps House on Haunted Hill, one of his film adaptations of Edgar Allan Poe stories, or this reading of The Raven.

+AKA, National Frankenstein Day.
 This holiday takes place on the last Friday in October, and celebrates the birth of Frankenstein and his creator.
-Celebrate by reading Frankenstein or watching the movie.
+Celebrate by reading Frankenstein or watching a movie adaptation.
 Creator Ron MacCloskey awards “The Franky” each year to someone who has made a significant contribution to the promotion of Frankenstein.

 Black Cat Awareness Day (UK)

-Black cats are the least adopted of any cats.
+Did you know that black cats are the least adopted of any cats?
 In creating Black Cat Awareness Day, the Brits are bringing attention to the hundreds of homeless black cats that go unadopted because of prevailing superstition.
 Give some love to black cats today using the hashtag #CPBlackCats.
 (In America, Black Cat Day is celebrated on August 17.)

 Wicked Witch Day